 Getting around Costiera Amalfitana as a family

 If getting to the area is easy enough, the same cannot be said about getting around once in the area, especially with children.

-As I mentioned, unlike rest of Italy, the Costiera Amalfitana is not served by trains and this means for this area you rely exclusive on car, bus and ferry.
+As I mentioned, unlike the rest of Italy, the Costiera Amalfitana is not served by trains and this means for this area you rely exclusively on car, bus and ferry.

-Each of this options have pros and cons, let’s look at them in details.
+Each of these options has pros and cons, let’s look at them in details.